Structure. Growth. Self-Respect.

 • Struggling with repeated behavior patterns that lead to negative outcomes

-• Working on impulse control, anger, or trust issues
+• Working on impulse control, anger, trust, or relationship issues

-• Looking to rebuild a life based on accountability and values
+• Looking to rebuild a life based on values, freedom, and long-term goals

 What to Expect in MRT